Azure/aad-pod-identity/README.md

 By default, AAD Pod Identity matches pods to identities across namespaces.
 To match only pods in the namespace containing `AzureIdentity`, use one of these techniques:

 * Attach a `aadpodidentity.k8s.io/Behavior: namespaced` [annotation] to each `AzureIdentity` resource.

+    Here is the `AzureIdentity` manifest from the previous step with this annotation added:

+    ```yaml
+    apiVersion: "aadpodidentity.k8s.io/v1"
+    kind: AzureIdentity
+    metadata:
+      name: <a-idname>
+      annotations:
+      - aadpodidentity.k8s.io/Behavior: namespaced
+    spec:
+      type: 0
+      ResourceID: /subscriptions/<subid>/resourcegroups/<resourcegroup>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<name>
+      ClientID: <clientId>
+    ```

-* Add the `--forceNamespaced=true` command line argument or set the `FORCENAMESPACED=true` environment variable when starting both the MIC and NMI components.
+* Add the `--forceNamespaced` command line argument or set the `FORCENAMESPACED=true` environment variable when starting both the MIC and NMI components.

+    Here is a section from the MIC deployment which adds *both* the command line argument and the environment variable for illustration.
+Pick one approach and use it to update both the MIC deployment and the NMI daemon set.

+    ```yaml
+        spec:
+          containers:
+          - name: mic
+            image: "mcr.microsoft.com/k8s/aad-pod-identity/mic:1.3"
+            imagePullPolicy: Always
+            args:
+              - mic
+              - "--cloudconfig=/etc/kubernetes/azure.json"
+              - "--logtostderr"
+              - "--forceNamespaced"
+            env:
+              - name: FORCENAMESPACED
+                value: "true"
+    ```

 ### 5. Install the Azure Identity Binding